-GCC businesses need to utilise responsive technology, banking products and better processes to better manage and control cash flows.
-In a region where company founders are typically more experienced than their global counterparts1, more and more entrepreneurial ventures are successfully applying strategies and best practice implemented by larger companies to realise greater benefits regardless of company size.
+Increasingly, businesses in the region are utilising responsive technology, banking products and better processes to better manage and control cash flows.
+In a region where company founders are typically more experienced than their global counterparts5, more and more entrepreneurial ventures are successfully applying strategies and best practice implemented by larger companies to realise greater benefits regardless of company size.
 Rationalising liquidity is one area that is getting more attention.
 This is being done using one or a combination of strategies.

 Managing your liquidity on the go is one of the ways to exercise control over banking operations even while operating from different countries.
 Keeping a digital finger on the pulse of receivables, payments and accounts balances in various geographies can empower better business decisions.